 Published: March 18th 2020

-The following day was about catching up on my sleep and getting ready for a day tour to visit Old and New Delhi on pedicab before going to Agra.
+The following day was about catching up on my sleep and getting ready for a day tour to visit Old and New Delhi on a pedicab before departing to Agra.
 The day tour around Delhi city was terrific.
-Old Delhi was the best part of Delhi that I loved so much.
-It was busy and different.
-The Delhi street foods were buzzing everywhere, but my tummy wasn't down for it.
+Old Delhi is the best part of Delhi that I loved so much.
+It was incredibly hectic and different.
+Delhi street foods were buzzing everywhere, but my tummy wasn't down for it.
 I was fortunate enough that there are so many local restaurants to try out.
 PS.
 Avoid Delhi Haat suits and souvenirs shops.
 It is terrible, high costs, low quality of goods.

 The second day, I embarked on an Agra road trip at 3 am to catch the sunrise.
 The temperature was below 2 degrees.
 It was dark, cold and foggy.
 I sat in the

 car and noticed the highways were free from motorised vehicles.
 There were no honking, no shouting, no one on the roads, which did not feel like India.
 Extremely quiet, yet many street food vendors continued serving delish warm foods and hot beverages.

 I managed to beat the traffic and arrived at around 5 am, but not the tourists, damm tourists!
 They already queued up to get a little taste of Agra Fort way before me.
 Rahul my tour guide handed me my entrance ticket then I immediately went inside for a stroll.
 Gosh..
 I was fixated...I can't describe how beautiful it is from the inside.
 It got even more interesting as Rahul explained the history behind it.